Filip Kurto: Wellington Phoenix

 On 18 July 2018, it was announced that Kurto had signed a two-year deal with New Zealand club Wellington Phoenix who play in the A-League.
 After consolidating his starting position at the club, on 2 December 2018 Kurto suffered a serious head injury following a collision with Perth Glory striker Andy Keogh.

 Western United

 On 14 May 2019 it was announced that Kurto was leaving the Phoenix to join new A-League club Western United.

 Macarthur FC

 On 26 October 2021, Kurto signed for Macarthur FC.

+On 29 September 2024, Kurto became the first goalkeeper to win the Mark Viduka Medal, awarded to the best player in the Australia Cup final.

 International career

-Kurto made his debut for the Poland national under-18 football team on 24 March 2009 in a match against Portugal.
-On 13 August 2009 he played his first match for Poland national under-19 football team.
+Kurto made his debut for the Poland U18 team on 24 March 2009 in a match against Portugal.
+On 13 August 2009, he played his first match for under-19s.

-In August 2010 he earned his first call-up to Poland national under-20 football team for the friendly matches against Uzbekistan and Italy.
+In August 2010, he earned his first call-up to Poland U20s for the friendly matches against Uzbekistan and Italy.